Chicken gun: Use in aircraft certification

 A 10 in smoothbore chicken gun used by Canadian aerospace firms to test components at the Flight Impact Simulator Facility in Ottawa, photographed here in storage at the Canada Aviation and Space Museum at some point after 2016.

 Chicken guns are routinely used in the process of proving compliance with certification regulations.
 Given their complexity and the expertise required to operate them, an aircraft manufacturer will typically contract with a facility that operates a gun to perform a test against a given standard.
 The component to be tested is mounted securely on a frame, the gun fires a bird at it, and the results are examined for compliance with the relevant standards.
 Most tests are performed with the gun pressurized to around 35 psi – this results in a 4 lb bird being launched at around 350 mph, approximately the resultant velocity in a collision between a bird and an aircraft.

 The FAA do not specify the species of bird that should be used for testing, but do state that the birds should not be frozen, as this would not accurately reflect the reality of a strike.
 Chickens are used as they are cheap and readily available.

 There have been efforts to develop artificial bird analogs for use in impact tests, to replace the use of carcasses.
 The motivations for this range from ensuring that results are easily reproducible across the industry, cost, and sensitivity to the views of animal rights activists.
 However, concerns have been expressed by some engineers that tests with artificial birds do not accurately represent the forces involved in real bird strikes as the analogs lack bones.
-Some go further and state that the farm-raised birds commonly used in tests are also unrepresentative owing to the lower density of their muscle tissue.
+Some go further and state that the farm-raised birds commonly used in tests are also unrepresentative owing to their lower density of muscle tissue.